netcoin-ntc/netcoin-docs/docs/ROADMAP.md

 ## Conclusion

-NetCoin's PoNW represents a paradigm shift in blockchain design—energy-backed networking that benefits all participants.
+Netcoin's PoNW represents a paradigm shift in blockchain design—energy-backed networking that benefits all participants.
 This roadmap provides a clear path from prototype to production, with measurable milestones and risk mitigation strategies.

 The network's unique value proposition—decentralized infrastructure funded by useful computation—positions it for significant adoption in the post-Web2 world.